MSoup/dave-blog/source/_posts/python-wheels.md

 -   openai is the package name
 -   1.30.1 is the package version
 -   py3 is the python tag.
 It supported any Python 3 version (although the dependencies pulled in might not!
 This is the most common source of dependency errors)
--   none is the ABI tag - ABI means `application binary interface` and this tag represents the compatibility with python versions and implementations
+-   none is the ABI tag - ABI means `application binary interface`
--   any is the platform - it will work on any platform
+-   any is the platform tag - it will work on any platform

 ## Why Use Wheels?